 The content in Planet CPH is curated by an editorial team from a holistic approach to sustainability.
 The ongoing selection of experiences in the app is constantly evaluated since many POIs will always overlap with the three sustainability bottom lines – just like many of the defined tips and inspirational guides tap into one specific type of sustainability.
 All kinds of tourist relevant experiences in Copenhagen and the capital region of Denmark can be considered in the app when complying with the sustainability criteria.
 Besides, the app contains a broader group of businesses with Copenhagen’s experience economy, as a means to positively influence the positive economic effects of these businesses during and in the aftermath of the corona crisis that has had an enormous negative effect on this industry in Copenhagen and elsewhere.

 Examples of content under the triple bottom line of sustainability

-Environmental sustainability: Biking, activities in and around the clean harbour, clean drinking water in tabs and fountains, restaurants using locally-sourced, organic produce, shops with second-hand or sustainably produced goods, businesses with a focus on resources and circular economy, and organisations working with green energy, green sourcing processes, biodiversity.
+Environmental sustainability: Biking, activities in and around the clean harbour, clean drinking water in tabs, restaurants using locally-sourced, organic produce, shops with second-hand or sustainably produced goods, businesses with a focus on resources and circular economy, and organisations working with green energy, green sourcing processes and/or biodiversity.

 Social sustainability: Public spaces democratically designed for good living, parks and gardens and other places that encourage social togetherness, cultural meetings, interactions between locals and visitors.
 For instance, communal dining but also organisations with altruistic programs and socially sustainably work environments with focus on education and diversity.

-Economic sustainability: Smaller, independens shops with locally produced goods/crafts/designs and galleries where the cashflow remains in the local area or the city.
-Economic sustainability also includes sharing and platform economy and local organisations with a clear ethical economic profile.
+Economic sustainability: Smaller, independent shops with locally produced goods/crafts/designs and galleries where the cashflow remains in the local area or the city.
+Economic sustainability also includes sharing economy, platform economy and local organisations with a clear ethical economic profile.